- Posted by Kristin Demshki

 Conventional loan processing tends to be more streamlined since the borrower deals directly with the lender and isn't dependent on government approvals.
 As a result, conventional loan applications typically have shorter and less complicated approval processes.

-Mortgage Insurance Premium
+Reduce or Avoid a Mortgage Insurance Premium

 Private lenders may compete for your business if you are deemed a good credit risk because of income, credit score and other factors.
 Because of this, you may be able obtain a more attractive interest rate.

 Conventional loans are offered through private lenders and the fees are not set by the government.
 This means the fees can vary widely among lenders—not necessarily a bad thing since you might save money.
 The key is to educate yourself and comparison shop.

-Is a Conventional Loan Right For You?
+Is a Conventional Home Loan Right for You?